By Diane Spicer

 Image courtesy of JetboilYes, the specifications say you can boil 0.8L in one go.

 But you shouldn't try to do that.
+Instead, fill the cup about half way (0.5L).

 That prevents a pouring hazard.

-It also avoids maxing out the ability of the lid to withstand the torrent of water exiting the cup.
+It also avoids maxing out the ability of the lid to withstand the torrent of hot water exiting the cup.

 Back in the day, we carried a beat up corrugated metal strip to shape as a windscreen for our backpacking stoves.

 Jetboil recommends NOT using a windscreen to avoid overheating the fuel canister (i.e. setting you up for an explosive event).
+The design factors in the inevitability of windy conditions, in other words.

 Be sure to light the stove before you attach the filled cooking pot to the burner.
 A simple rotation should lock it into place.